 Zero-waste brine processing supplies road de-icer to councils first, but road maintenance would use only part of the total stream.
 The remainder can be sold onward into domestic industry as brine, salt, and recovered mineral feedstocks for chemicals, treatment processes, materials production, and wider manufacturing use.
 Magnesium and other mineral recovery routes may strengthen over time.
 Any DLE-linked lithium pathway is a future option only, becoming a revenue stream only if the technology matures to dependable commercial scale.

-The Heat Halo is a 200-year infrastructure asset.
-Rolling maintenance and modular upgrades mean warmth is a permanent local inheritance — not a temporary project.
+The Heat Halo is a 200-year infrastructure asset at a fixed £500/year.
+Rolling maintenance and modular upgrades mean affordable warmth is a permanent local inheritance — baked into the property value, not a temporary project.
+When a Heat Halo home is sold, the connection transfers with the property.

 CFF should be explicit about co-product priority.
 Public services come first.
+Heat Halo homes get unlimited heating for £500/year.
 The NHS takes first call on medical oxygen.
 Councils and the road network take first call on de-icer and winter-resilience brine.
 Domestic resilience use is the first duty of the system.

 But those public-service uses would consume only a fraction of total output.
 The remainder is not waste.
 Surplus oxygen can be sold onward into steelmaking, glass manufacture, cement and lime production, wastewater treatment, chemical processing, bleaching, oxidation chemistry, and other oxygen-intensive industrial uses.
 Surplus brine and recovered salts can be sold onward as chemical feedstocks and process inputs for chlor-alkali chains, water-treatment chemicals, industrial salt demand, minerals processing, and wider manufacturing applications.